GBAA(LEGAL) - INFORMATION ACCESS: REQUESTS FOR INFORMATION

 Initial Suspension Period

-A board may suspend the applicability of the PIA to the district for an initial suspension period, which may not exceed seven consecutive days and must occur during the period that:
+A board may suspend the applicability of the PIA to the district for an initial suspension period only once for each catastrophe, which may not exceed seven consecutive days and must occur during the period that:

 - Begins not earlier than the second day before the date the district submits notice to the attorney general; and

 - Ends not later than the seventh day after the date the district submits that notice.